tanyapowell/restaurant-reviews/doc/CONTRIBUTING.md

-# WELCOME TO YOUR
-# CONTRIBUTION GUIDELINES
+# WELCOME TO OUR CONTRIBUTION GUIDELINES

 To help you save on time and hassle down the road,